clarizalooktech/aws-cdkv2-vpc-construct/README.md

-# Provision a VPC using CDK TypeScript
+# Provision a VPC using CDKv2 TypeScript

 This is a construct for CDK development with TypeScript to provision a vpc in your AWS account.